TheBoringRats/AstroSynth/ANDROID_BUILD_SUCCESS.md

 ## 🔧 What Was Fixed

 ### Problems Encountered
-The app originally used web-only Dart libraries (`dart:html`, `dart:ui_web`, `dart:js`) that aren't available on mobile platforms, causing build failures.
+1. The app originally used web-only Dart libraries (`dart:html`, `dart:ui_web`, `dart:js`) that aren't available on mobile platforms, causing build failures.
+2. **NEW:** Android was loading only 100 mock planets instead of the full 6,022 planet dataset due to SQLite database loading failure.

 ### Solutions Implemented